 This is where things can be a bit tricky.

 Obviously, you can’t sell shares in ABC Company and buy ABC company within the 61 day period without hitting the wash sale rules.
 But what about similar companies?
 Can you sell Exxon Mobile and purchase shares of Chevron?
-Although the companies are similar, they should not be considered substantially similar because although they are in the same industry one could be having a banner year and the other dealing with a large oil spill.
+Although the companies are similar, they should not be considered substantially similar.
+Although they are in the same industry, one could company be having a banner year and the other could have masses losses due to the expenses of dealing with a large oil spill.

 Fairmark Press offers a very detailed breakdown of several different scenarios that involve the wash sale rule for investments.
 If you need further guidance, consult with an investment advisor or professional tax advisor.
 The added expense is well worth avoiding an audit!